David Schweikert

 David Sheridan Schweikert (/ˈʃwaɪkərt/ SHWY-kərt; born March 3, 1962) is an American politician and businessman serving as the U.S. representative from since 2023, previously representing the 6th congressional district from 2013 to 2023 and the 5th from 2011 to 2013.
 He is a member of the Republican Party.
 His district includes most of northern Phoenix as well as Scottsdale, Paradise Valley, and Cave Creek.

 Schweikert previously served in the Arizona State House of Representatives from 1991 to 1994, chaired the state Board of Equalization from 1995 to 2004, and was Maricopa County treasurer from 2004 to 2007.

 Schweikert and Paul Gosar have shared the deanship of Arizona's congressional delegation since the death of Raúl Grijalva on March 13, 2025.
+In September 2025, Schweikert announced that he would not run for re-election to the U.S. House and would instead seek the Republican nomination in the 2026 Arizona gubernatorial election, which he lost to Andy Biggs.

 Early life and education

 Schweikert was born to an unwed teenage mother, Mary Lynn Sheridan, in Los Angeles, California.
 According to Schweikert, Sheridan had considered an abortion but chose instead to place him for adoption.
 He grew up in Scottsdale with his adoptive parents and two adopted siblings.
 He graduated from Saguaro High School in 1980, then earned a Bachelor of Science degree in finance and real estate in 1985 and an MBA from W.P.
 Carey School of Business at Arizona State University.